kpranjal2047/Cowin-Status-Tracker-GUI/readme.md

 This application allows you to view available vaccination slots for a pin code or district.
 If slots are available it can show a toast notification.
 It can also notify about available slots through SMS (optional).

+You can also download vaccination certificate using this application.

 ## Usage

 This application runs only on Java 8.
 You can download it